Kayconfig/algorithms/.github/pull_request_template.md

 #### Key Changes

-- [List the changes to look for in this PR]
+- [List out the changes to look for in this PR]

 ### Check List